Components Of Microscope And Their Function

 Q: How do I clean my microscope lenses?

 A: Always use lens paper specifically designed for cleaning microscope lenses.
-Gently wipe the lens in a circular motion, avoiding harsh pressure.
+Day to day, gently wipe the lens in a circular motion, avoiding harsh pressure.
 Never use tissue paper or other abrasive materials, as these can scratch the delicate lens surfaces.

 Q: How do I determine the total magnification of my microscope?

 A: Multiply the magnification of the objective lens by the magnification of the eyepiece lens.
-For example, a 40x objective lens and a 10x eyepiece result in a total magnification of 400x.
+Take this: a 40x objective lens and a 10x eyepiece result in a total magnification of 400x.

 Q: What is the difference between coarse and fine focus knobs?